Extreme local extrema of two-dimensional discrete Gaussian free field: Earlier and related work

 \section{Earlier and related work}

 To keep the description of our main results succinct, we have insofar refrained from making any connections to earlier (and other related) work.
-Here we will mend this by giving a proper account of the work that bears upon the subject at hand.
+Here we will mend this by giving a proper account of the literature that bears upon the subject at hand.
+We emphasize that not all what is quoted below is actually used in the paper.
+The principal novel ideas of this work will be discussed in Section~\ref{sec-3}.